-The bullet hit the dummy at the other end of the room.
+The bullet hit the dummy at the opposite end of the long room.
 It went through the centre of the forehead.

 The second and third bullets entered at the chest.
 Both sides.
 Both hearts.

-A slow, deliberate, singular set of applause began to echo through the dim, empty room.
+A slow, deliberate, singular set of applause began to echo through the dim room.
 From the shadows appeared the light of one eye.
-When the rest of the figure was revealed, Madame Kovarian adjusted her eye patch before her free eye focused on the lone figure in the centre of the room.
+When the rest of the figure was visible, Madame Kovarian adjusted her eye patch before her free eye focused on the lone person in the centre of the room.

-The little girl let her gun arm drop to her side as she looked at her superior.
+The little girl let her gun arm drop to her side as she looked at her keeper.

 "Very good."
 Madame Kovarian came a few steps closer.
 "Who are you going to kill?"